+Follow Setting complaints procedures

-If there is poor or unsafe practice in your school, follow the Whistleblowing Policy available in the whistleblowing Policy in your core policy folder or via the school office
+If there is poor or unsafe practice in your setting, follow

+the Whistleblowing Policy

 Record decision making and action taken in the child's safeguarding/child protection file.
 Set up new file if this is the first concern.

 Start chronology or enter any key information if already in place